racipeter/dataiku_assignment/README.md

 ## Files

--  dataiku_assignment.ipynb — production-oriented notebook
+-  dataiku_assignment_final.ipynb
--  assignment slides
+-  DataIku Assignment Project.pptx
 -  README.md — this file
 -  requirements.txt

 ## 📝 Notes

 - This notebook focuses on creating a solid and interpretable model.
-- Additional improvements like hyperparameter tuning or alternative models (e.g., KNN, XGBoost) can be added as extensions.
+- Additional improvements like hyperparameter tuning or alternative models can be added as extensions.

 ---